v-exec/Elyium/README.md

 A breakdown of the remaining tasks to be completed for the production of this project, in (more or less) chronological order:

-- Create choice UI functionality.

-- Create branching narrative tracking.

-- Add narrative choice tracking.

-- Create conditional conflict handling.
+- Implement idle mode.

 - Create map grid + algorithm to determine when to allocate entity location.

 - Tie entity locations to narration generation.

-- Implement idle mode.
+- Create conditional conflict handling.

 - Add entity locations in menu screen.